Proof Found: Essential Evidence Deleted

 Four Backups: Missing Communications

-Four images of the Silk Road forum database were used in the trial evidence against Ross.
+Four images of the Silk Road forum database were used in the trial evidence against Ross Ulbricht.
 It is now known these versions were wiped of significant communications between “Dread Pirate Roberts” (DPR) and “notwonderful,” who claimed to be a government employee and offered to sell DPR information about the ongoing Silk Road investigation.

 “I’m trying to warn you.
 The DEA, ICE, POSTAL INSPECTOR, NSI, FBI, CIA, NSA are itching to get credit for your arrest.”